helm/helm/docs/developers.md

 - The individual programs are located in `cmd/`.
 Code inside of `cmd/` is not designed for library re-use.
 - Shared libraries are stored in `pkg/`.
-- The raw ProtoBuf files are stored in `_proto/hapi` (where `hapi` stands for the Helm Application Programming Interface).
-- The Go files generated from the `proto` definitions are stored in `pkg/proto`.
 - The `scripts/` directory contains a number of utility scripts.
 Most of these are used by the CI/CD pipeline.
-- The `rootfs/` folder is used for Docker-specific files.
 - The `docs/` folder is used for documentation and examples.

 Go dependencies are managed with